Customization vs. Personalization: What's the Difference?

 Personalization in Marketing for Higher Ed

 Each of your prospective students is unique and has unique goals for college and beyond.
 They come from a variety of backgrounds and have different financial needs.
 They want diversity and inclusion to be at the forefront of the college experience, and some students may be the first family member of their family to attend college.
-All of this highlights the importance of personalizing your student recruitment methods to show prospective students that what is most important to them is a part of student life at your institution.
+This highlights the importance of personalizing your student recruitment methods to show prospective students that what is most important to them is a part of student life at your institution.

 Best User Experience for All of Your Visitors